WGUNDERWOOD/motifcluster/README.md

 [![Build Status](https://travis-ci.com/WGUNDERWOOD/motif-based-clustering.svg?branch=master)](https://travis-ci.com/github/WGUNDERWOOD/motif-based-clustering)

-The R package is in [motifclustr/](./motifclustr/) and has the following dependencies, available on
+The R package is in [motifclustr/](./motifclustr/) and has the following dependencies, available on CRAN:
-CRAN:

 - igraph
+- LICORS
 - Matrix
 - RSpectra